-Structure of the Program Once admitted to the program, students attend classes and laboratory courses at IU Health Methodist Hospital, which is connected to the IUPUI campus.
+Structure of the Program Once admitted to the program, students attend classes and laboratory courses at IU Health Methodist Hospital.
 Clinical courses are located at medical facilities throughout central Indiana with IU Health being a primary clinical affiliate.

 Location of Clinical Sites Clinical education experiences occur in a variety of settings, including hospitals, rehabilitation centers, nursing homes, physician offices, and other health care facilities in Indiana.
 Most of the clinical sites are located within a 60-minute drive from downtown Indianapolis, and many are in Indianapolis.
 Students are expected to provide their own transportation to all clinical sites.

 Length of the Program Four years; two years of prerequisite course work (50 credits) and two years of professional course work (70 credits).